Skip to content

 agg_count = values.resample(freq).count()

-# Infer data frequency for threshold calculation
+# Infer data frequency for threshold calculation.

 data_freq = _infer_data_frequency(site_df.reset_index()["date_time"])